-Have you ever thought that why it’s difficult to save money especially when you are already living life on a low budget?
+Have you ever thought about why it’s difficult to save money especially when you are already living life on a low budget?

 Sometimes even after cutting so many extra expenses, you are not able to save money.

-And that is because of a few reasons where we have to pay at least once a month like home rent, Car Loan EMI, Insurance premiums, Credit Cards Payments, etc.
+And that is because of a few reasons where we have to pay at least once a month like home rent, Car Loan EMI, Insurance premiums, Credit card payments, etc.

 Some of the bills from this list can be the biggest bill on your monthly budget.